 Joey Jem is an established song writer, producer, live performer & studio musician.
-He is currently the Musical Director for Road Crew & 5 Time Grammy Nominated Artist Susan Aquila.
-In 2019 & 2020 he performed, wrote & recorded with iconic musicians Billy Sheehan & Rod Morgenstein paving the way for the next deca
+He is currently the Musical Director for Road Crew & 26 records / Sony Music Recording Artist Susan Aquila.
+He is also worknig on his first solo album with iconic musicians Billy Sheehan & Rod Morgenstein.

 LIVIN' 2 DIE TOUR 2020 IN CONCERT PROMO